Anara Tower

 Anara Tower was a proposed supertall skyscraper in Dubai.
-It was slated to be one of Dubai's tallest buildings, and would have been had 135 floors.
+It was slated to be one of Dubai's tallest buildings, and would have had 135 floors.
 It was designed to look like a massive wind turbine.
 It was supposed to be a mixed use tower with offices, retail spaces, apartments, and an art gallery.
 Anara Tower would have incorporated sky gardens every 27 floors and would have contained a luxury restaurant.
 If built it was expected to be an energy efficient tower by installing renewable sources of energy and incorporating water efficiency strategies.